OpenDataManchester/Open3P/docs/1_Start_Here/1_3_Data_Flow.md

 ---
 title: Data Flow
-description: The intented flow of data through the plastic value chain using Open3P.
+description: The intented flow of data through the packaging value chain using Open 3P.
 ---

 # Data Flow